Addono/deploying-nextjs-demo/README.md

 vercel --prod
 ```

 You will see that Vercel will send your source-code to their platform and kick-off a build there.
-Then once that's done provision your environment and in slighly over a minute we have our deployment all up and running.
+Then once that's done provision your environment and in slightly over a minute we have our deployment all up and running.
 Very neat.

 [![asciicast](https://asciinema.org/a/46Wu9EanOYpbYuhHw6NfUYGVW.svg)](https://asciinema.org/a/46Wu9EanOYpbYuhHw6NfUYGVW)